aksuharun/libft/README.md

 # libft

-A C library that includes some functions from the stdlib.h library, as well as additional functions that are thought to be useful for everyday programming tasks.
+A C library that includes some functions from the stdlib.h and string.h libraries, as well as additional functions that are thought to be useful for everyday programming tasks.
 This library will be a useful resource for programmers who are new to the C language or more experienced.